dinokraljusic/GitStats/README.md

-lokl.The app has three tabs that break down stats by day, week, and month.
+shop.The app has three tabs that break down stats by day, week, and month.
 You can swipe in each tab to check this and previous two time periods (i.e. days, weeks, or months).